dustin-longenecker/frontend-nanodegree-arcade-game/README.md

 - Player goal is to move to grass without being hit by enemies.
 - Player gets 30 points for succeeding to complete goal.
 - Player loses 15 points for failing to complete goal.
-- Bonus Player Lives or Point Items may appear and can be acquired by standing at the Item's location.
-- Enemy speed scales per level.

 - - -